 Comptche to the Town of Mendocino, Kind of

 The word “verdant” keeps popping into my mind as we descend these lush, rolling hills with a view for miles.
 I can’t remember what it means and we have no cell service so Siri can’t save me this time.
 I’ve heard it on NPR dozens of times, an add for a charitable foundation: “A more Just, verdant, and peaceful world.”
-There’s a tiny town, a post office, a single gas pump, and a small store where I can get cell connection on the way back to camp.
+There’s a tiny town, a post office, a single gas pump, and a small store with a hand written sign as you enter reading, “Don’t Dilly Dally at the Door.” where I can get cell connection on the way back to camp.
 I’ll have to wait until we’ve finished this ten miles stretch on foot

 Spoiler: Green with grass or other rich vegetation.
 Fitting!